icarusfactor/openstack-Installs/cloud-init/README.md

 ## CLOUD IMAGE INFORMATION

-> I only have Debian and Ubuntu for all three items currently.
+> I've only Debian and Ubuntu for all threeimage items currently.
-> Will make a ***WEB*** and ***SQL*** server for CENTOS and Fedora.
+> Will make a ***WEB*** and ***SQL*** server image for CENTOS and Fedora.
+But
+> have to configure them with Puppet instead of debconf.
 OpenSUSE does not have
 > or use cloud-init.
-Will have to figure out what they use to boot thier cloud images.
+Will have to figure out what they use to boot thier cloud
-> NOTE: The Cirros and Ubuntu QCOW2 image is a ***.img*** file .
+> images. ***NOTE: The Cirros and Ubuntu QCOW2 image are an .img file.***
-> I have ran into a problem with older kernels (Older than 4.19 ) and
+> I've ran into a problem with older kernels(Older than 4.19)and newer images
-> newer images not working at all or with long delays.
-This problem has been
+> not working at all or with long delays.
+This problem has been diagnosed as
-> diagnosed as ***BoottimeEntropyStarvation*** problem.
-This is a problem with
+> a ***BoottimeEntropyStarvation*** problem.
+This is a problem with SystemD
-> SystemD and SSH(OpenSSL) causing it to hang.
+> and SSH(OpenSSL) causing it to hang.
 The fix this problem, you need
 > to have a newer kernel with ***CONFIG_RANDOM_TRUST_CPU*** enabled or install
 > the havaged package.